 david jameson architect, alexandria, va.

-principal in charge: David Jameson, FAIA, David Jameson Architect
+principal in charge / project architect / interior designer: David Jameson, FAIA, David Jameson Architect

 construction cost: Withheld